• Skip to primary navigation

 How Alcohol Affects the Brain and Body

 Why are alcohol’s health risks so massive?
-Alcohol affects the brain and every part of the body on a cellular level; and, in addition to being the most commonly abused drug, alcohol is probably the most dangerous drug.
+Alcohol affects the brain and every part of the body on a cellular level.
+In addition to being the most commonly abused drug, alcohol is probably the most dangerous drug.

 Alcohol intoxication impacts the brain in many ways.
 We all know that the brain is the main source of the body’s functions.
 Imagine putting your brain in a jar filled with alcohol and shaking it up— it’s not a pretty picture.
 Yet that’s what slowly happens, to a certain extent, when you drink and don’t stop drinking alcohol.
 Alcohol seeps into the brain, affecting the different parts of your body’s motherboard as you drink more and more.